 Local Partner Advisory Board

 The LPAB is a community partner of RPRC:NCDHR consisting of representatives from the Deaf Community, people with hearing loss, public agencies, providers, educational institutions, and other organizations.
 LPAB meets quarterly and serves RPRC:NCDHR as a steering committee with a broad local stakeholder view.
-For questions or more information, click here for contact information.
+For questions or more information, contact Kelly, or Steve.

 Current Members and Institutional Partners

-The Center for Community Health was established by the University of Rochester Medical Center to develop and expand academic-community health partnerships dedicated to improving the health of our community.
+The Center for Community Health and Prevention was established by the University of Rochester Medical Center to develop and expand academic-community health partnerships dedicated to improving the health of our community.

 DePaul is a private, not-for-profit organization founded in 1958 that provides services in addiction prevention and support services, affordable housing, mental health programs, senior living communities, and vocational Programs.